-\ ACC 3343 Intermediate Accounting I 3 Hours (This course is offered in non-traditional format only.)
-A systematic study of intermediate accounting theory and practice.
+ACC 3343 Intermediate Accounting I 3 Hours A systematic study of intermediate accounting theory and practice.
 The development of accounting theory and processes are reviewed and financial statement relationships are studied.
 A methodical in-depth examination of all of the major balance sheet classification and account groupings follows.
 This course includes coverage of the official pronouncements of the FASB and other preceding AICPA bodies.
 (Prerequisite: ACC 2223)

-\ACC 3353 Intermediate Accounting II 3 Hours (This course is offered in non-traditional format only.)
-A continuation of the study of intermediate accounting theory with a methodical examination of the major balance sheet classifications and account groupings.
+ACC 3353 Intermediate Accounting II 3 Hours A continuation of the study of intermediate accounting theory with a methodical examination of the major balance sheet classifications and account groupings.
 The course concludes with specialized topics of relevant interest to the intermediate student.
 These topics include: income taxes, inflation and its impact on financial statements, accounting changes, statement of changes in financial position and analysis of financial statements.
 (Prerequisite: ACC 3343)

-ACC 4433 Managerial Cost Accounting 3 Hours An analysis of basic cost relationships which include standard costing techniques, variance analysis, CVP analysis and the design of cost systems.
+ACC 4433 Managerial Cost Accounting

+An analysis of basic cost relationships which include standard costing techniques, variance analysis, CVP analysis and the design of cost systems.
 Inventory planning and control techniques are studied.
 The income effects of alternative product costing methods are compared.
 A timely and relevant course for both the accountant who records and reports costs and the manager who receives and analyzes this information.
 (Prerequisite: ACC 2223)

-\ACC 4443 Income Tax Accounting

-(This course is offered in non-traditional format only.)
-A study of personal income tax rules and regulations together with their application to specific taxpayer situations.
+ACC 4443 Income Tax Accounting 3 Hours A study of personal income tax rules and regulations together with their application to specific taxpayer situations.
 A brief comparison of some basic differences between personal and corporate income tax regulations is also presented.
 Tax reference services will be introduced in the course, and students will be required to demonstrate some proficiency in their use.
 (Prerequisite: ACC 2223)

-\ACC 4453 Auditing
+ACC 4453 Auditing 3 Ho

-(This course is offered in non-traditional format only.)
 The course is designed to acquaint the student with the theoretical knowledge to successfully perform the attest function.
 Problems and case studies are used to grant the student practical exposure to the process since actual records are not available.
 (Prerequisite: ACC 2223)

-\ACC 4483 Advanced Accounting 3 Hours

-(This course is offered in non-traditional format only.)
-This course completes the study of financial accounting theory.
+ACC 4483 Advanced Accounting 3 Hours This course completes the study of financial accounting theory.
 A variety of advanced topics are covered in depth.
 These topics include: business combinations, consolidated financial statements, partnerships accounting, not-for-profit accounting, fiduciary accounting and advanced financial statement presentation.
-(Prerequisite: ACC 3353)
+(Prerequisite: ACC 3553)